mblitherland/litretro/README.md

 - 36: It would be nice for a previously submitted discussion form to receive focus after submit
 - 37: Added the ability to add custom language to some pages through the database
 - 39: Prior participants logic broke the retro show page
+- 45: You can't navigate from links on dynamically extended lists, like "my retros"
+    - try data-turbo="false"

 ## Todonts